sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

 Participants: William Stein, Tom Boothby, Robert Miller, Dorian Raymer, Alex Clemesha, Yi Qiang, Bobby Moretti, and Timothy Clemans.

  * A snapshot of work is posted at /home/was/twisted
- * The Dorian/Alex notebook code is here: http://uranus.dyn-o-saur.com/projects/pybook/browser/
-    * see the dir 'alex/guardweb2' for the ssl-cookie-sessions code.
-    * see the dir 'dorian/notebook1' for the mathematica cells code.